 - When Not to Use a VPN

-From a user’s point of view, all you must know is that a VPN (short for Virtual Private Network) is a service that lets you access the web safely and privately.
-This is all done by routing your connection through what’s called a VPN server.
+A VPN (Virtual Private Network) is a service that lets you access the web safely and privately by routing your connection through a server and hiding your online actions.

-Albeit it’s the standard, this sort of connection has some flaws.
-Mainly all your data is out there in the open, and whoever wants to take a peek at what’s being transmitted, can.
+Though it’s the standard, this sort of connection has some flaws.
+All of your data is out there in the open, and any interested party can peek at what you’re sending.

 If it’s just a fun website that you’re looking at then no need to worry.
-It doesn’t matter if someone takes a peek into that or not.
-But if it’s online banking we’re talking about, business email, or anything else that’s a bit more sensitive then it’s a whole other story.
+It doesn’t matter if someone sees your data.
+But if it’s online banking, business email, or anything else that’s a bit more sensitive — it’s a different story.

 Now, here’s how the same connection looks with a VPN enabled:

-- no one can (easily) identify you or your computer as the source of the traffic, nor what you’re doing (what websites you’re visiting, what data you’re transferring, and so on),
+- No one can (easily) identify you or your computer as the source of the data, nor what you’re doing (what websites you’re visiting, what data you’re transferring, etc.).

 As you would imagine, such a scenario is much safer than connecting to the web the traditional way.
 But how secure is it exactly?
 Let’s find out:

 How Secure is a VPN?

 VPN security causes debate among IT pros and others in the industry, and no two services are identical in their offerings or security.
 There are two main factors: